captn3m0/codechef/_problems/hard/STEPNUMS.md

 ### Input

 The first line contains an integer T, the number of test cases (about 20000).
-Each of the next T lines contains an integer n (2 <= n < 264).
+Each of the next T lines contains an integer n (2 &lt;= n &lt; 264).

 ### Output